Our Teachers

 • Lindsay Mascali

-Lindsay began practicing yoga over 15 years ago to supplement her regular fitness routine and help destress from her demanding job in the fashion industry.
+Lindsay is a 500-hour RYT.
+She began practicing yoga over 15 years ago to supplement her regular fitness routine and help destress from her demanding job in the fashion industry.
 After a major surgery left her with limited mobility in her right arm and hand, Lindsay used yoga to help build back her strength.

 She deepened her practice after the birth of her first child, incorporating daily yoga classes at HOME into her routine.
 She began to notice the mental and emotional impact the practice and the methodology had on her – she felt stronger, but more importantly, she felt more patient, present and less reactive.